samaradel/www_threefold/www.threefoldtoken.com/content/information/four-new-websites.md

 **TFtokens**: [TFtokens.com](http://tftokens.com/)
-This website is 100% dedicated to all regarding TFTs.
+<br> This website is 100% dedicated to all regarding TFTs.
 How to create a wallet, where to trade them and of course: how much are they worth at this point in time?
 Everything you need to know is on here.

 **TFfarmers**: [TFfarmers.com](http://tffarmers.com/)
-Are you a techie looking to build your own DIY farm and add it to our grid?
+<br> Are you a techie looking to build your own DIY farm and add it to our grid?
 Or less of a techie but still want to add capacity to our grid through a Farming Cooperative?
 This is the website you want to keep an eye out for!

 **ThreeFold Radar**: [threefoldradar.info](http://threefoldradar.com/)
-All the latest info on trade volumes, farmed blocks, tokens pricing, and more can be found here in a quick overview.
+<br> All the latest info on trade volumes, farmed blocks, tokens pricing, and more can be found here in a quick overview.
 Please note that the maps in the bottom are not yet a true representation of the current state of our grid; this will be updated soon!

 **ThreeFold Impact**: [threefoldimpact.com](http://threefolimpact.com/)
-ThreeFold Impact is a socially responsible development vehicle seeded by the threefold foundation to accelerate adoption of the threefold cloud technology in emerging markets.
+<br> ThreeFold Impact is a socially responsible development vehicle seeded by the threefold foundation to accelerate adoption of the threefold cloud technology in emerging markets.

 **ThreeFold Foundation**: [threefoldtoken.com](http://threefoldtoken.com/)
-Will soon get an overhaul as well to get all of our websites in the same line and look & feel.
+<br> Will soon get an overhaul as well to get all of our websites in the same line and look & feel.
 We will keep you posted on our social media channels and weekly updates..